-Welcome to the Eldon Chapter web site!
+Welcome to the Rock Island Chapter web site!
 The Daughters of the American Revolution (DAR) is a patriotic service organization for women age 18 and older with proven lineal descent from a patriot of the American Revolution.

 The primary objectives of the DAR are education, patriotism, and historic preservation, which are met through a variety of ways, including scholarships, literacy programs, support of active military, working with veterans, youth organizations, schools, restoration of public landmarks, buildings, cemeteries, and various community service projects throughout the United States and eleven countries overseas.